About the 2021 Sustainability Leaders Survey

 Chris Coulter, CEO at GlobeScan commented: “Once again this survey of sustainability experts and influencers across the world reinforces the urgency of the planetary challenges that we face from climate change to inequality and offers hope in comparison to last year that sustainability is being prioritized.
 The collective wisdom of this distinguished panel of experts needs to be heeded.
 We need to do more at scale to facilitate the transition to sustainable development at an even greater pace than we are currently doing.”

-On September 8, we hosted two localised webinars to discuss the results of The 2021 Sustainability Leaders Survey.
+On September 8, we will host two localised webinars to discuss the results of The 2021 Sustainability Leaders Survey.

-Watch the recordings below to hear from global thought leaders who shared their insights on this year’s survey findings and answered audience questions on the current and future state of sustainability leadership.
+Join us to hear from global thought leaders who will share their insights on this year’s survey findings and answer your questions on the current and future state of sustainability leadership.

 - JP Leous, Director, International Corporate Relations, World Resources Institute (WRI)